 In a certain sales arrangement not subject to the provisions of the amended FASB ASC 605-25, "Revenue Recognition: Multiple-Element Arrangements" ("ASC 605-25"), the Company provided a customer with digital upgrades on several systems, including several specified upgrades to an as-of-yet undeveloped product.
-At the current period-end, the Company has not yet established the fair value of this product, and as a result, the Company cannot determine the arrangement's consideration, nor its allocation of consideration between delivered and undelivered items.
-Consequently, revenue recognition has been deferred for all delivered items in the arrangement.
-Once the Company determines an objective and reliable fair value of the undeveloped specified upgrade, the Company will be able to calculate total arrangement consideration and consequently, the Company will be able to recognize revenue on the delivered elements of the arrangement.
-If the arrangement is materially modified in the future such that contract consideration becomes fixed, the arrangement in its entirety would be subject to the provisions of the amended FASB ASC 605-25 and the Company would be required to develop, absent an established selling price for the undeveloped specified upgrade, a best estimated selling price for the undeveloped specified upgrade, allocate the arrangement's consideration on a relative selling price allocation basis, and recognize revenue on the delivered elements based on that allocation.
+At the current period-end, the upgrade right in the agreement expired such that contract consideration became fixed.
+Accordingly, on June 30, 2013, the Company allocated total arrangement consideration on a relative selling price allocation basis, and recognized revenue on all delivered elements based on this allocation.